application-research/delta-edge/docs/upload_file.md

 --header 'Authorization: Bearer [API_KEY]' \
 --form 'data=@"/path/to/file"'
---form 'miners="f0137168,f0717969"' // optional - add a list of miners to pin the file to
+--form 'miners="f0137168,f0717969"' // optional - add a list of miners to pin the file to --form 'make_deal="false"' // optional - make a deal with the miners.
+Default is true.

 {
     "status": "success",